wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 ###What is Android?###

 Android is a software stack for mobile devices that includes an operating system, middleware, and key applications.
 The Android Software Development Kit (SDK) provides the tools and Application Programming Interfaces (APIs) necessary to begin developing applications on the Android platform using the Java programming language.
 You should know the basics of Java programming before starting your Android journey.
 A good course to learn enough Java to prepare for Android programming is Udemy’s **[Become an Android Developer From Scratch](https://www.udemy.com/become-an-android-developer-from-scratch/)** course.
-Additional Java resources can be found at the end of this document.
+More [Supplemental Java Resources] Java resources can be found at the end of this document.

 ###What is Android used for?###